grst/BioQC_GEO_analysis/30_sample_postselection.md

 ------  -----
  96074   3129

-Now, we have a look at the p-value distribution of the signature we called `awesome_housekeepers` containing ubiquitous genes.
+Now, we have a look at the p-value distribution of the signature termed `awesome_housekeepers` containing ubiquitous genes.
 The gene expression of these genes can be assumed to be more or less constant over all tissue types, therefore this signature should score high in every sample.

 **Awesome Housekeepers**